ibm-cloud-docs/solution-tutorials/index.md

     </div>
     <div class = "solutionBox">
         <h3 id="kubernetes-log-analysis-kibana.html" class="solutionBoxTitle">
-            <a href = "kubernetes-log-analysis-kibana.html">Generate, Access and Analyze Kubernetes Application Logs</a>
+            <a href = "kubernetes-log-analysis-kibana.html">Analyze Logs and Monitor the health of Kubernetes applications</a>
         </h3>
         <div class="solutionBoxDescription">
             <div class="descriptionContainer">
-                <p>This tutorial walks you through creating a cluster, configuring the cluster to send logs to the {site.data.keyword.loganalysisshort}} service, deploying an application to the cluster and then using Kibana to view and analyze logs.</p>
+                <p>This tutorial walks you through creating a cluster and configuring the Log Analysis and the Monitoring service.
+Then, you will deploy an application to the cluster, use Kibana to view and analyze logs, and use Grafana to view health and metrics.</p>
                     <span class="tag-filter category">Kubernetes</span>
                     <span class="tag-filter category">Docker</span>
                     <span class="tag-filter category">Node.js</span>
                     <span class="tag-filter category">Log Analysis</span>
+                    <span class="tag-filter category">Monitoring</span>
             </div>
             <div class="architectureDiagramContainer">
                 <img class="architectureDiagram" src = "images/solution17/Architecture.png" />